 Critical Pedagogy II explores the theories that provide a psychology of learning to frame Critical Pedagogy for Music Education.
 Grounded in experiential learning, constructivism and multiple intelligences theory, the course content honors the diversity of gifts and challenges children present inside the music classroom.
-Students learn strategies for the teaching of literacy that integrate into a teaching model to empower musicianship, meet National Standards for Music Education and align to INTASC standards and the New Jersey Core Curriculum Content Standards in Music.
+Students learn strategies for the teaching of literacy that integrate into a teaching model to empower musicianship, meet National Standards for Music Education, New Jersey Core Curriculum Content Standards in Music and align to INTASC standards and the New Jersey Core Curriculum Content Standards in Music.
 Students design instruction that yields transformational experiences for both the children and their music teacher.
 This course includes required off-campus field observation in the schools.
 It is recommended that students complete SP175 before taking this course.
 Prerequisite: ME171.
 Music Education majors will receive priority registration.